By Nicole Trigg |

 i want to give without blanching, withering, tossing the husk.

 i (also) want to give myself to myself.

-i want to communicate. i want to work without being productive.
+i want to communicate. i want to rage.

-i want to rage, we want to rage ‘n take down, but we would not bother
+we want to rage and take down, and we would not bother

 “Upon seeing her you know how it was for her.” — Theresa Hak Kyung Cha, Dictée